MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 * **GetConversationMembers**.
 Enables you to get a list of the conversation members and save it to a property in [memory][memory-states].
 * **EditActions**.
 Enables you to edit the current action sequence on the fly based on user input.
 Especially useful when handling interruptions.

-For detailed information and examples, see the [Dialog management](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#dialog-management) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Dialog management](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#dialog-management) section in the __Actions in adaptive dialogs - reference guide__.

 ### Manage properties